2015 marked our 125th anniversary

 The Cairn is now owned by Strathmore Hotels, based in Scotland, who purchased the hotel from the receivers in 1992.
 From taking over the hotel in such a very poor state of repair, Strathmore have spent many millions undertaking major refurbishments both internally and externally.
 Every year, another part of the hotel is refurbished and since 1992 to 2008 the foyer, lounge and public areas have been refurbished twice.

 With the revival of dancing – due to popular TV viewing – the Promenade Ballroom with its truly wonderful sprung dance floor proves so popular, it is extremely difficult to book a weekend dancing, less than 18 months in advance.
 With its reputation as the ‘largest sprung dance floor’ in the north east of England, the hotel has a waiting list of clients wishing to book weekend dancing parties and functions.
 Most weekends in the year, the hotel hosts a range of dancing, ranging from Modern sequence dancing, line dancing, square dancing, social, ballroom and Latin dancing.
 The Cairn was proud to host a ballroom dancing weekend led by Vincent and Flavia from ‘Strictly’ fame.
 A truly spectacular and colourful weekend!
+Find out more about our Dance Holidays here.

 You can read so much more about the fascinating history of the hotel in our celebratory 125 Year Booklet packed full of amazing photographs.